Accidents Caused by Inadequately Trained Drivers

 When you are behind an 18-wheeler on a Texas highway, traveling at 70 miles per hour, you want to know that the person behind the wheel has ample experience and training.
 Unfortunately, that is not always the case.
 Sometimes the driver may have a license to operate a truck, but may not have the skills and training to do so.

 With so many companies hiring inexperienced truck drivers today to meet quotas and timelines, a lack of training or inadequate training is a very big problem.
 It is causing truck accidents across Texas each day.
-If you have been the victim of an accident caused by a truck driver’s mistake, our personal injury legal team wants to help you secure the compensation owed to you.
+If you have been the victim of an accident caused by a truck driver’s mistake, Texas truck accident lawyer Eric Ramos and his legal team want to help you secure the compensation owed to you.

 Is a Company Responsible for the Truck Driver’s Mistakes?